Oneflow-Inc/libai/docs/source/tutorials/Evaluation.md

         return copy.deepcopy(self._results)
 ```

-Second, import the customized class in `libai/evaluation/__init__.py`
+Secondly, import the customized class in `libai/evaluation/__init__.py`
 ``` Python
 from from .myevaluator import MyEvaluator
 ```
-Last, set the evaluation in config.
+Lastly, set the evaluation in config.
 ``` Python
 from libai.evaluation import MyEvaluator evaluation=dict(